-Duggan: Lower car insurance rates ‘civil rights’ issue
+Duggan: Cutting car insurance rates a ‘civil rights’ issue

 Lansing — Democratic Detroit Mayor Mike Duggan and Republican House Speaker Tom Leonard huddled Tuesday in the Michigan Capitol as they negotiated final details of a pending proposal to cut statewide auto insurance costs.